lieb/postdove/doc/postfix_configuration.md

 # Postfix Configuration

 ## Install Packages
 Install postfix and the sqlite support packages.
-This is the base install
+This is the base install.

 ```
 # dnf install -y postfix postfix-sqlite